pysal/momepy/README.md

 Initial release of momepy was a result of a research of [Urban Design Studies Unit (UDSU)](http://udsu-strath.com) supported by the Axel and Margaret Ax:son Johnson Foundation as a part of “The Urban Form Resilience Project” in partnership with University of Strathclyde in Glasgow, UK.
 Further development was supported by [Geographic Data Science Lab](https://www.liverpool.ac.uk/geographic-data-science/) of the University of Liverpool wihtin [Urban Grammar AI](https://urbangrammarai.xyz) research project.

 ---
-Copyright (c) 2018- Martin Fleischmann
+Copyright (c) 2018-, Martin Fleischmann and PySAL Developers